 Plan your 2 days in Miami around the third Friday, where you can visit Calle Ocho during Viernes Culturales, Cultural Fridays.
 Enjoy live music, eat delicious food, watch street performers, and more.

-Besides eating Cuban food, you’ll also get to experience lively Caribbean and Cuban music as you stroll through Calle Ocho (8th Street).
+Besides eating Cuban food, you’ll also experience the lively Caribbean and Cuban music as you stroll Calle Ocho (8th Street).